Willgran/nosql-challenge/README.md

 Convert the result to a Pandas DataFrame, print the number of rows in the DataFrame, and display the first 10 rows.

-Which establishments have a hygiene score equal to 20?
+#Which establishments have a hygiene score equal to 20?

-Which establishments in London have a RatingValue greater than or equal to 4?
+#Which establishments in London have a RatingValue greater than or equal to 4?

-Hint: The London Local Authority has a longer name than "London" so you will need to use $regex as part of your search.

-What are the top 5 establishments with a RatingValue of '5', sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?
+#What are the top 5 establishments with a RatingValue of '5', sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?

-Hint: You will need to compare the geocode to find the nearest locations.
-Search within 0.01 degree on either side of the latitude and longitude.

-How many establishments in each Local Authority area have a hygiene score of 0?
+#How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.